Mary Southcott

-She went to London, England to study nursing between 1899 and 1901, then returned to Newfoundland and was soon appointed Superintendent of Nursing at the St John's General Hospital, where she founded the St. John's General Hospital School of Nursing in 1903.
+Shortly after Southcott returned home she was appointed as superintendent of Nursing at the St. John's General Hospital, where she founded the St. John's General Hospital School of Nursing in 1903.
 She was interested in raising educational standards for nurses and, more generally, in the professionalisation of nursing.
-Her ideas about nursing brought her into conflict with the hospital administration.
-She resigned in 1916 and was replaced by Myra Taylor.
+Southcott implemented Nightingale style nursing, which included the matron being autonomous for the nursing department.
+Her ideas brought her into conflict with the medical administrators of the hospital who preferred the old pre Nightingale style of nurse management.
+This led to a Royal Commission - a government enquiry, and she resigned in 1916 and was replaced by Myra Taylor.

+In 1916 Southcott founded a Private Maternity Hospital in St. John's, and later that year, she was appointed by the Government as Matron of Donovan’s Hospital, St John’s Newfoundland.

-Southcott remained committed to nursing.
-As well as setting up her own private hospital she helped to develop midwifery provision and served on the Newfoundland Midwifery Board as well as serving as President of the Child Welfare Association.
+Southcott also served on the Newfoundland Midwifery Board as well as serving as President of the Child Welfare Association.
 She set up a Nurses' Register and founded the Graduate Nurses’ Association of Newfoundland.
+She was a Member of Grace Maternity Hospital Association, Newfoundland, and helped design an eighteen-month midwifery programme.